Parsa-Hajian/usa-gasoline-price-forcasting/README.md

 Nominal gasoline prices fluctuate heavily due to factors such as crude oil supply, geopolitical events, refining capacity, and seasonal demand.
 However, to assess true changes in purchasing power and real cost, these nominal prices must be **adjusted for inflation** using the CPI, yielding the **real price of gasoline**.

-The central question is whether historical patterns in real gasoline prices contain enough structure to make accurate forecasts — or if price changes are largely random, reflecting efficient market behavior.
+The central question is whether historical patterns in real gasoline prices contain enough structure to make accurate forecasts, or if price changes are largely random, reflecting efficient market behavior.

 ---